FIRE TRUCKS AT WAR

 reasons, first, it was cheaper to build it's own using surplus WW I truck chassis as basic elements,

-truck.
-Since many of the WW I "Liberty Truck" chassis, which had preformed so well in France were
+Since many of the WW I "Liberty Truck" chassis, which had preformed so well in France were still in

 First type of pumper built by the Holabird Transport